multiple teaching modalities

 social emotional learning

 At Brighthouse, we recognize that a student is more than just their academics or learning difference.
 We believe that a student’s success should be approached from a holistic perspective, addressing their intellectual, social and emotional, and physical health as a whole.
-This is why we have a full-time Licensed Professional Counselor (LPC) on staff.
-Our LPC works with students individually as needed like triage to help them process their emotions, practice healthy coping habits, problem-solve, and learn skills such as effective communication.
+This is why we have a Counselor on staff.
+Our Counselor works with students individually as needed like triage to help them process their emotions, practice healthy coping habits, problem-solve, and learn skills such as effective communication.
 Students are also taught a Social Emotional Learning (SEL) class every week where they cover a variety of topics like the wellness wheel, stress management, executive function skills, how to build relationships, college and career readiness, mindfulness, and more.
 When students feel safe and secure in themselves and their environment, they have the capacity to be creative and curious again.

 facilitated self-regulations